Pinjontall94/ceilings/exercises/notes.md

 ## Structure
 What follows is my problemwise notes as I progress through ziglings, summarizing for each challenge what the equivalent in C would be.

-Each subheading will describe in brief what the challenge is and should be, if directly applicable to C. Failing that, the subheading will be the zig challenge and subsequent notes underneath will pertain to C implementation particularities
+Each subheading will describe in brief what the challenge is and should be, if directly applicable to C. Failing that, the subheading will be the zig challenge and subsequent notes underneath will pertain to C implementation particularities.

 Challenges not applicable to C with any reasonable amount of effort will be either be denoted N/A or designated an alternate challenge proposal.

 ## Exercises

-### 1. Public Function
+1. Public Function
 Make a failing build of a public function work as such (req'd in zig, but not C).
 Could have a small project that exports a greeter?

-### 2. Import std lib to fix hello world
+2. Import std lib to fix hello world

+3. Assigning to constant, int bit-widths and un/signing
+    1. Trying to mutate a constant that needs to be a variable.
+    2. Trying to initialize an u8 with too big a value or a negative value.
+    3. Maybe have something specific about how int and long aren't one size everywhere?
+That's not the case in other systems languages and is an important pecularity of C's ubiquity.
+Like, long long is stable but long isn't, etc.

+4. Arrays
+    1. Inferred-length constant array of u8, trying to assign primes[0] = 2
+    (constant and thus will fail).
+    2. Store a value in an int[] into a constant int.
+    3. Get the length of an array.
+    4. [author note] Print firstPrime, fourthPrime, primesLength with printf.

+5. Arrays2: Concat and Repeat
+    1. Concat an array.
+Note that these will happen at compile time, not run time, so maybe the C example should use cpp macros for this.
+    Maybe concat {0xDE 0xAD} and {0xBE 0xEF} to {0xDE 0xAD 0xBE 0xEF}?
+    2. Repeat a bit pattern {11110000 10011111 10100101 10111010} * 420.
+    3. Use a for loop to print each element of the arrays to stdout.

+6. Strings (a.k.a.
+Character Arrays)
+    1. Pull a character from a string with an index and store in a const.
+    2. Repeat a string "Bozo " * 3.
+    3. Concat strings "100 " + "Gecs".
+    4. [author note] Print the char and two strings.
+Talk about the close relationship between chars and digits, as well as how to print a formatted utf-8 character.
+(I don't know this either, will have to look it up.)

+7. Multiline Strings
+    1. Print a multiline string.
+    "I got lightning in my veins,
+     walk around like Frankenstein,
+     they did science on my face,
+     I'm the dumbest girl alive."

+8.

 ## Misc